Our Methodology In 2026

 Range of Markets

 The range of markets offered by a broker is assessed directly through the trading platforms we test.
 Instead of relying only on marketing claims, we count the number of available instruments by asset class using the live accounts we have opened.
-We are not sure any other broker comparison website does this.
+We are not aware of any other broker comparison website that does this.

 This approach helps ensure that listed markets are actually accessible to traders on the platforms and account types being reviewed.